Charlie Munger is one of the greatest investors of all time.

 It’s protection against the possible downside.

-My colleague Dave Van Knapp put together Lesson 11: Valuation in order to help with that.
+My colleague Dave Van Knapp put together Lesson 11: Valuation for those that need initiation.

-Part and parcel of a series of “lessons” designed to teach the dividend growth investing strategy, it provides a valuation template that can be used to estimate the fair value of just about any dividend growth stock you’ll run into.
+Part and parcel of a series of “lessons” on dividend growth investing, it lays out a valuation template that can be easily understood and applied in order to estimate the fair value of just about any dividend growth stock out there.

 With all of this in mind, let’s take a look at a high-quality dividend growth stock that appears to be undervalued right now…